jet-chung-1/3D-Assignment-Problem/README.md

 ### Solver Comparison

 - We benchmarked our solver against Gurobi and PuLP: across many problem sizes and instances, our solver is shown to give a highly significant speed-up.
 - We halt our solver within 1000 iterations or when we are within 5% of optimal.
+- Cost matrix entries are chosen uniformly in the range $[0, 100]$ and all solvers run on the same problems for a given benchmarking instance.

 #### Large Size Problem: Size 35
 ```